rkillickdev/plan-it-go/TESTING.md

 The toasts.js file notes one undefined variable but this is needed to implement this feature, so I have not addressed the warning.

-The only other warnings raised for my own javascript in solo-display-modals.js, delete-confirm-modals.js and reviews.js are:
+The only other warnings raised for my own javascript were in solo-display-modals.js, delete-confirm-modals.js and reviews.js.
+The warning was as follows:

 ```
 Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
 ```

+I fixed these by moving theouter scoped variables inside the function.
+These js files are now clear of warnings.

 <details><summary>JSHint Reports</summary>